How far back can the IRS audit?

 When facing a tax audit, you should enlist the help of an expert who can help you navigate the system.
 Seek out a tax professional such as an enrolled agent, CPA, or tax lawyer for tax advice.

 If you’re worried about an audit, your books are the first thing you’ll want to put in order.
-At Bench, our Retro team specializes in helping small business owners who have fallen behind in their bookkeeping.
+At Bench (that's us!), our team specializes in helping small business owners who have fallen behind in their bookkeeping.
 Our expert bookkeepers work with you to get your accounts in order so you’re better equipped to resolve any tax problems.
+Learn more.

 Once your books are caught up, our tax partner 20/20 Resolution can step in, getting your back taxes filed, assessing your tax liability, and even representing you in front of the IRS.